arkaneshiro/relakqs/Documentation/feature-list.md

       * all members of channel can see all other members messages
       * users who create a channel can set its name and initial topic
       * users who create a channel are its 'admin'
-      * admins can edit the channel topic and remove / block users from channels
+      * admins can edit the channel topic
+      * admins can remove / block users from channels (stretch)

     * Direct Messaging
       * users can search for other users by name